-Extracurricular activities such as chess, horseback riding lessons, home economics, cooking classes, sewing, personal finance, and woodworking classes may be approved if credentials are provided for the individual or facility providing the service.
+Extracurricular activities such as chess, horseback riding lessons, home economics, cooking classes, sewing, personal finance, and woodworking classes may be approved if accreditation is credentials are provided for the individual or facility providing the service.

 Other types of approved activities include those that are physical education related, including access to facilities that offer exercise related activities, gyms (including memberships), and sports (i.e., baseball, football, soccer, basketball, track) that are offered through a local league.
-Other physical education related activities may be approved by the Department if credentials are provided for the league, organization, or individual providing the service.
+Other physical education related activities may be approved by the Department if accreditation is credentials are provided for the league, organization, or individual or facility providing the service.

-- Sports and educational camps provided by a credentialed individual or facility are approved. - Tickets for zoos, science or art centers, museums, plays, ballet, orchestra, musicals, etc., are allowed for the individual ESA student; family memberships or tickets for others are not allowed. - Gym or physical education facility memberships are allowed for the individual ESA student; family memberships are not allowed. - Uniforms for these activities cannot be purchased with ESA funds, unless specifically required by the class or program.
+- Sports and educational camps provided by a credentialed an accredited individual or facility are approved.
+This can be categorized as Supplementary (No documentation needed). - Sports and educational camps provided by a league are approved.
+This can be categorized as Curriculum. - Any class/course/etc. provided by a city/state are approved.
+This can be categorized as Tutoring and teaching Services Accredited Facility/Business.
+You do not need to provide accreditation from the city/state, as they are accredited. - In-person classes/courses/etc. are approved.
+This can be categorized as Curriculum.
+You will need to provide proof of registration for this type of purchase. - Tickets for zoos, science or art centers, museums, plays, ballet, orchestra, musicals, etc., are allowed for the individual ESA student; family memberships or tickets for others are not allowed.
+This can be categorized as Supplementary (No documentation needed). - Gym or physical education facility memberships are allowed for the individual ESA student; family memberships are not allowed.
+This can be categorized as Supplementary (No documentation needed). - Uniforms for these activities cannot be purchased with ESA funds, unless specifically required by the class or program.
+WAITING ON A RESPONSE FROM THE LEGAL TEAM This can be categorized as Supplementary Materials (Documentation needed).

-NOTE: Overnight educational camps and out-of-state camps are not approved and cannot be paid for with ESA funds.
+NOTE: Overnight All educational camps are an approved expense, but overnight accommodations and food are not an allowable expense. and out-of-state camps are not approved and cannot be paid for with ESA funds.